Aldaviva/Fail2Ban4Win/Readme.md

 Fail2Ban4Win is a background service that temporarily blocks IP ranges in Windows Firewall when enough authentication errors appear in Event Log in a given time period for those IP ranges.

 You can customize the duration of the ban, the type of Event Log events to detect, and other options.
-The example configuration file will set Fail2Ban4Win to ban a /24 subnet for 24 hours after 10 failures to authenticate to either Remote Desktop Services or sshd.
+The example configuration file will set Fail2Ban4Win to ban a /24 subnet for 24 hours after 10 failures to authenticate to Remote Desktop Services, sshd, or both.

 <!-- MarkdownTOC autolink="true" bracket="round" autoanchor="false" levels="1,2,3" style="ordered" -->